Take your career further: join Exeter

 Exeter announces new Mireille Gillings Fellowships

-The University of Exeter Medical School is excited to invite applications for our two new Mireille Gillings Professorial Fellowships in Health Innovation, with very competitive salaries plus unique programme grants of up to £1m and leading to tenured positions after five years.
+The University of Exeter Medical School is excited to be recruiting for our two new Mireille Gillings Professorial Fellowships in Health Innovation, with very competitive salaries plus unique programme grants of up to £1m and leading to tenured positions after five years.
 We are seeking to recruit talented researchers who are looking to establish themselves as future leaders in their respective fields and establish a tenured career at Exeter.
 We are particularly interested in individuals with research interests across: Neuro imagining, PET imaging, Drug discovery, Public health, Diabetes, Primary care, Dementia and Genomics.

 Current opportunities include two Mireille Gillings Professorial Fellowships in Health Innovation (5 years), leading to tenured positions.
 A very competitive salary package plus unique c£1m Fellowship Fund for the right candidates.